apache/hadoop-release-support/README.md

 hadoop.site.dir=/Users/stevel/hadoop/release/hadoop-site
 ```

-Prepare the site; this also demand-generates the release announcement
+Prepare the site; this also demand-generates the release announcement.

 The site .tar.gz distributable is used for the site; this must already
 have been downloaded.
 It must be untarred and copied under the